 - How different roles and skills would (or would not) support that work.

 - And how to support students and other community members in taking on those roles.

 While the first years of the CAP involve a great deal of experimentation, concrete focus areas include the following:

 - Working closely across departments, school units, and student groups.

 - Developing enhanced connections between alumni and students (and the school).

 - Pursuing ways to tangibly explore climate change from various lenses in the curriculum.

-This project stems from various and intensive discussions between students, faculty, staff, and alumni around the ways in which Middlebury can act to ensure that its students are prepared to take on the realities of climate change.
+This Program stems from various and intensive discussions between students, faculty, staff, and alumni around the ways in which Middlebury can act to ensure that its students are prepared to take on the realities of climate change.
 It is deeply connected to the Franklin Environmental Center team and Energy2028 and involves collaboration across the school.

 Feedback, questions?
 Reach out any time to email@example.com!